igsr/1000Genomes_data_indexes/data_collections/HGDP/README_HGDP.md

 This collection contains data relating to the Human Genome Diversity Project (HGDP).

-**Please respect Fort Lauderdale Principles and see the accompanying Data Reuse policy with regard to this data.**
+**Please respect Fort Lauderdale Principles and see the accompanying Data Reuse policy with regard to this data. details of this policy can be found in the [README_HGDP_datareuse_statement.md](https://github.com/igsr/1000Genomes_data_indexes/blob/master/data_collections/HGDP/README_HGDP_datareuse_statement.md)**

 ###HGDP-CEPH